top of page

 4 pm - Guadalupe Peraza (Performance)

-Enjoy a performance by the highly acclaimed Mexican mezzo-soprano, renowned for her captivating performances on concert and opera stages.
+Enjoy a performance by the highly acclaimed Mexican mezzo-soprano, renowned for her captivating performances on concert and opera stages, accompanied by NYC-based guitarist Yana Davydova, celebrated for her ethereal textures and innovative guitar work.

 Mexican Crafts pop-up shop